Shelton Benjamin: Amateur wrestling

 Benjamin was born and raised in Orangeburg, South Carolina.
 He began wrestling his sophomore year at Orangeburg-Wilkinson High School.
-Benjamin recorded a 122–10 overall win–loss record in his high school wrestling career and was a two-time 4A South Carolina heavyweight wrestling state champion, winning in 1993 and 1994.
+Benjamin recorded a 122–10 overall win–loss record in his high school wrestling career and was a two-time 4A SCHSL wrestling state champion at heavyweight, winning in 1993 and 1994.

 Benjamin then attended Lassen Community College in Susanville, California, winning National Junior College Athletic Association (NJCAA) championships in wrestling and 100 meters.
-After his freshman year at Lassen, he briefly went to North Carolina State University on a football scholarship in 1995, before returning back to Lassen to finish out his sophomore year.
+After his freshman year at Lassen, he briefly went to North Carolina State University on a football scholarship in 1995, before returning to Lassen to finish out his sophomore year.

 He then transferred to the University of Minnesota on a wrestling scholarship for his junior and senior years of college.
 He achieved All-American status twice in wrestling, placing fifth in the heavyweight division of the NCAA Championships in 1997, then improving to third place in 1998.
 After graduation, he served as an assistant wrestling coach at his alma mater and trained future Ohio Valley Wrestling (OVW) tag team partner Brock Lesnar.
 Benjamin thought about trying to qualify for the 2000 Summer Olympics but decided instead to pursue a professional wrestling career.